york-blockchain/fundamentals-of-backend-and-blockchain-development/4-class/exercise/hello-world-fs.md

 Quit
 ```

 This will generate a `hardhat.config.js` file in the project.
-We'll use this later in the tutorial to specify the setup for our project.
+We'll use this later in the exercise to specify the setup for our project.

 ### Step 9: Add project folders {#step-9-add-project-folders}